The Scheduled Import process is similar to the manual Import process, with respect to the available import file format and types of import entities:

 Import Behavior — Set to one of the following:

-Append Complex Data— Adds new complex data to the existing complex data for existing entries in the database.
+Add/Update Complex Data— Adds or updates new complex data to the existing complex data for existing entries in the database.
 This is the default value.

 Delete Entities— Deletes existing entries in the database.